zumikiti/in-60-seconds/README.md

-If you look carefully at the sample *markdown* snippet for this slide you can see that the `@snap` tag syntax introduced by *snap-layouts* simply wraps around standard markdown slide content.
+If you look carefully at the sample *markdown* snippet for this slide you can see that the `@snap` tag syntax introduced by *snap-layouts* simply wraps blocks of standard markdown slide content.
+It couldn't be easier!

 ### Sample Slide #4